robertgonzales/react-step-range-slider/README.md

 react-step-range-slider
 =========

-Use this component like a range input.
-Supports dynamic steps.
-Fully responsive.
+Use this component like a range input with dynamic steps.
+Fully responsive and supports touch.

+## Install

+`$ npm install react-step-range-slider --save`

 ## Example